RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 number that needs more than a hundred steps before it terminates.

-.. admonition:: Lab

-    * `Experimenting with the 3n+1 Sequence <../Labs/sequencelab.html>`_ In this guided lab exercise we will try to learn more about this sequence.

 Particular values aside, the interesting question is whether we can prove that this sequence terminates for *all* values of ``n``.
 So far, no one has been able to prove it *or* disprove it!